 2022 – today

-Interestingly, there is no longer a separate diacritic above the Czech “Š”: it is now integrated into the upper curve of the letter, which makes it look like the English “S.” This was done for two reasons.
-Firstly, in this form, the logo has become symmetrical because there are no protruding elements in the word.
-Secondly, the disappearance of the “hook” has increased the visibility and recognition of the brand in the global market.
-It is assumed that the modernized Skoda logo will appear on new car models from 2024.
+Interestingly, there is no longer a separate diacritic above the Czech “Š”; it is now integrated into the letter’s upper curve, making it look like the English “S.” This was done for two reasons.
+Firstly, the logo has become symmetrical in this form because there are no protruding elements in the word.
+Secondly, the disappearance of the “hook” has increased the brand’s visibility and recognition in the global market.
+It is expected that the modernized Skoda logo will appear on new car models starting in 2024.

 Font and Colors